-- 1.3 Mission Statement - The mission statement is consistent with that of the institution and with professional standards; is appropriate for student populations and community settings; and references learning and development.
+The mission statement is consistent with that of the institution and with professional standards; is appropriate for student populations and community settings; and references learning and development.

 - 1. How does the mission embrace student learning and development? - 2.
-In what ways does FAP mission complement the mission of the institution? - 3.
+In what ways does the program mission complement the mission of the institution? - 3.
 To what extent is the mission used to guide practice?